A long stint in kerobokan if you're not careful! over 7 years agoAnswered by She via WorldNomads.com

 Ubud, in the heartland of Bali is the artistic centre of Bali.
 It also has the Monkey Forest full of cheeky, mischievous monkeys.
 From Ubud you can visit tonnes of temples, wood carvers etc.

 Please consult from day 16 onwards of trip I took for info.

 In south Bali I just took a Balinese cookery lesson & didn't really explore the region.
 I stayed on site.

 Southern Bali has more temples, one anyway with the Macaque monkeys present, great beaches & watersports.
-From it's reputation, I'd avoid Kuta if I were you. over 6 years ago
+From it's reputation, I'd avoid Kuta if I were you. almost 7 years ago

 We were in Bali last Dec and stayed in sanur beach area.
 We hired a driver for a day and you can tell them what you wish to see.
 However the guide brought us only to the touristic area.
 Good for first time travelers.
 I personally loved going to tanah lot.
 Beautiful view of the Padi field.
 Visit the temples, wayang show, batik printing and wood carving.
 Ubud and Kuta is a great place to shop.
 However always bargain for it.
 Kuta is a bit over crowded.
 It is also inexpensive to have a good massage in Bali.
 It cost about US$12.00 for 11/2 hr.
 Hotel usually charged more.
 Tip for Bali, you have to do lots of bargaining.
 Enjoy your stay almost 7 years ago